chassisml/chassis/docs/docs/guides/frameworks/diffusers.md

-This page provides examples that build model containers from models built with the **[:hugging: Diffusers](https://huggingface.co/docs/diffusers/index)** library.
+This page provides examples that build model containers from models built with the **[:firecracker: Diffusers](https://huggingface.co/docs/diffusers/index)** library.

 Each example requires the `diffusers` package be installed at a minimum.
 Use pip to install this in your Python environment: